 Selecting the best Architectural Designer for your project…

-While most homeowners tend to focus on the importance of selecting the best contractor for their renovation project, it is equally critical to choose an Architect/Designer is who is most familiar with your local municipality’s by-law and the way they administrate such permit requests, which can differ from one municipality to the next.
+While most homeowners tend to focus on the importance of selecting the best contractor for their renovation project, it is equally critical to choose an Architect/Designer is who is most familiar with your local municipality’s by-law and how they administrate specific types of permit requests, which can differ from one municipality to the next.

-It is also imperative that you make sure that he or she will work effectively with both yourself and contractor.
-Such large projects are most successful when the contractor, the architect and the owner are able to establish good, professional working relationships amongst themselves.
+It is also imperative that you make sure that he or she will work effectively with both yourself and your contractor.
+For the most part, larger renovation projects become highly successful when the contractor, the architect and the owner are able to establish good, professional working relationships between themselves.

 The Renovation Co-op offers its own, separate Architectural Design & Permit Services.
 However, some clients have already hired (or plan to hire) their own architect before requesting an estimate for the actual work.
 This will have no effect on our estimating procedures.
 However, there will be slight differences regarding the process:

 - If your drawings are not being completed by one of the Co-op’s own member-specialists, our Contractor Estimating Process will not commence until you provide copies of both the final, Stamped Drawings and the approved Permit.

 This can potentially save a lot of “heartache” if your architect is still waiting for the “dust to clear” with the municipality, or if the permit application has not yet been submitted to the city.

 Note: As established within the Co-op’s Estimating Procedures, all member-contractors who bid on the project (see Estimating Procedures) must guarantee their price for 30 days following submission.
 (We already know the speed and efficiency of our own architectural specialists but unfortunately, there are some designers and architects (unfamiliar to our organization) who may take longer to complete the entire process).